 Oklahoma’s rich agricultural tradition has inspired restaurants across the state to highlight local, seasonal ingredients proudly produced by Oklahoma farmers and ranchers.
 Take a tour of some of the best options for healthy, local and farm-to-table cuisine in Oklahoma.

-Chefs Jonathan Stranger and Russ Johnson have made Oklahoma City’s Ludivine into a world-class restaurant with simple guiding principles: an unpretentious restaurant with a focus on seasonal, locally sourced ingredients.
+Chefs Jonathon Stranger and Russ Johnson have made Oklahoma City’s Ludivine into a world-class restaurant with simple guiding principles: an unpretentious restaurant with a focus on seasonal, locally sourced ingredients.
 The menu changes day to day according to what’s available from nearby farms and ranches.
 This farm-to-fork concept could not be pulled off without the culinary chops to make it delicious, and Ludivine definitely delivers the goods.

 Roasted bone marrow with grain mustard, pan-roasted Wagyu beef and the suckling pig pie are just a few of the popular, superbly executed dishes that have made Ludivine’s reputation shine.
 If you’d like to have drinks with dinner, the bartenders at Ludivine serve up some of the best cocktails in the city.
 You can also browse the wine list or sample their variety of premium local, craft beers.

 The farm-to-table concept is spreading across Oklahoma with exciting and tasty results like at The Bramble Breakfast & Bar in Tulsa.
 During the day, The Bramble shines as a short-order breakfast, brunch and lunch restaurant focused on crafting traditional American and international dishes from locally-sourced, seasonal ingredients.
 At night, the restaurant shifts gears into a smartly laid out bar amply stocked with local brews, quality wines and craft cocktails.